 As mentioned above, the unusual swelling of a betta’s abdomen is due to fluid accumulation, which is caused when the kidney of your fish fails to regulate the body fluids.
 Chronic kidney failure is often caused by insufficient hydration or imbalanced electrolytes in water, which is most prevalent in old-aged bettas.

-Other factors that can weaken the immune system include stress due to sudden water changes, improper diet, and overcrowding in the tank, all of which can lead to dropsy in your fish.
+Other factors that can weaken the immune system include stress from sudden water changes, an improper diet, and overcrowding in the tank—all of which can lead to dropsy in your fish.

-Overfeeding and cold water, often due to the absence of a heater after a water change, can lead to constipation and potentially causing dropsy in your fish.
+Similarly, cold water often due to the absence of an aquarium heater after a water change, can lead to constipation and potentially causing dropsy in your fish.

 Treatment of Betta Dropsy

-To keep stress levels low, turn off the lights, reduce the filter flow, and avoid anything that might bother your betta.
+To keep stress levels low; turn off the aquarium lights, reduce the filter flow, and avoid anything that might bother your betta.

 Salt Treatment